appsmithorg/appsmith-docs/website/docs/connect-data/reference/authenticated-api.md

 ### Scopes

 <dd>
   _Scopes_ specify the permissions required by your application to access protected resources on behalf of the user.
 When making requests to the authentication server of the OAuth provider, you can specify one or more scopes that define the level of access your application needs.
 The OAuth provider defines the scopes that correspond to different types of user data or actions within their ecosystem.
 You can add one or more scopes defined by the provider as comma-separated values.
 For example, when integrating with a user's Google Account using OAuth 2.0, you might request scopes such as `profile` to access basic profile information or `email` to access the user's email address.
-Similarly, when reading files from Dropbox, you would define a scope such as `files.content.read` to allow file reading operations.
+Similarly, when reading files from Dropbox, you define a scope such as `files.content.read` to allow file reading operations.
 </dd>

 ### Client Authentication